 Welcome Rubik's Cubers

-Middle School students in all grades are welcome to attend the Yo-Yo and Rubik's cube club during lunch each and every Thursday from 11:55 - 12:25 in the Pavilion.
+Middle School students in all grades are welcome to attend the Yo-Yo and Rubik's cube club during lunch each and every Thursday from 11:30 - 11:55 at the tables along the Field House just outside the Pavilion.
 You may attend or sit out on any Thursday as you choose.
-Certificates awarded during Club awards in April will be presented to all students who join the Schoology group for our club.
+Certificates awarded during Club awards in April will be presented to all students who sign the club sign up sheet.

 Students may choose to compete in a friendly Rubik's cube competition in the spring.
 Details of this contest may be found below.